 On the road to Ajdabia, at the last check point before the city, some kids in uniform, by then part of a regular army of the revolution, posed proud for the camera with a brand new battery of their own brand new “hown”, made -they said- in South Korea, and a line up of their own grads, just out of the box from Russia, some still in the package marked “explosive”, guarded by a sleepy soldier lying on a mattress.

-The 23 of August: it’s hard to sit pretty across the sea when Tripoli is being taken; Rome, Cairo, Xandria, back to the deep west: at the border, the chief inspector was a member of the Abdullah Al Zanussi family, a prominent Tobruk family who was part of the Tobruk PTC (Provincial Transitional Council).
+The 23 of August: it’s hard to sit pretty across the sea when Tripoli is being taken; Rome, Cairo, Xandria, back to the waste swathe before Libya: at the border, the chief inspector was a member of the Abdullah Al Zanussi family, a prominent Tobruk family who was part of the Tobruk PTC (Provincial Transitional Council).
 He recognized us from our previous entry visa and we congratulated him for the job well done.
 Next day, three young men stopped their Toyota pick up rolling down the window: “Benghazi?”
-We jumped in, after 15 km, they turned right towards the fourth Italian shore.
-At the beach, the man next to the driver pulled out a knife and handcuffs, so we threw the mac books, the cameras and the Euros at them, in exchange for an open car door, a deal they seemed quite happy with.
-A handful of Euros, which were meant to fantastically multiply by two, once exchanged into dinar at the black market behind the hotel Dojal!
+We jumped in, after 15 km, they made a right turn towards the fourth Italian shore.
+At the beach, the man next to the driver pulled out a knife and handcuffs, so we threw mac books, cameras, Euros , and shoes at them, in exchange for an open car door, a deal they seemed quite happy with.
+A handful of Euros, which were meant to fantastically multiply by two, once exchanged into dinars at the black market behind the hotel Dojal!

-The gang took off with the goods, our shoes still in the back of the car, along with, inshallah, the wacko with the handcuffs calling out “jeans!” from the front seat.
+The gang escaped with their loot, taking along with, them, inshallah, the wacko with the handcuffs calling out “jeans!” from the front seat.
 The people of Tobruk (who oddly enough, mentioned more often that “Rommel passed by here” rather than Montgomery) picked us up barefooted, and the Abdullah al Zanussi family put us up at the 5 stars family’s hotel, Al-Masira, apparently “march” in arabic, named, it was rumored, by Mussolini.

 In the hall, it was Al Jazeera all the time, and that meant Libya all the time.
 The leader of the rebels in Tripoli, Abdel-Hakim Belhaj, the Americans were concerned- was supposed to have ties with Al Qaida, and had exhorted the rebels not to hand in their weapons.
 Also,the emir of Qatar, who financed the revolution, is some kind of a wahabist, leader of an oppressive regime.